 Whether you’re painting or staining, it’s important to seal the wood to improve its lifespan.
 A water-proof sealant will help prevent mildew and dry-rot over time.

-Some of the best sealants are the pigmented ones.
+Some of the best deck sealers are the pigmented ones.
 The pigments absorb UV rays and help avoid the dinginess often seen on wood decks.

 An epoxy sealant is another good choice.
 This type has chemicals that both deflect and absorb harmful rays.
 It’s a water based product that comes in various colors such as natural pine, cedar, and redwood.